Birds of North Carolina:

 Global Rank G5

 Coastal Plain Breeding summer resident along the coast, but sparse (and declining) in winter; post-breeding visitor or migrant inland.
 Uncommon to locally fairly common along the coast in the warmer months; nests with other waders on small coastal islands; mainly early Mar to mid-Nov; rare in early winter, mostly in the Bodie-Pea island area, but very rare in Jan-Feb.
 Rare in the Tidewater zone in the warmer months, and very rare in winter (though somewhat regular and surprisingly increasing in recent winters and springs at Mattamuskeet NWR).
 Farther inland, a very rare migrant and post-breeding visitor; late Mar to early Jun, and early Jul to late Sep.
 One far-inland winter report: 1, Pitt, 26 Jan 1997.
 Peak counts: 385, Mattamuskeet NWR, 17 Apr 2016; 300, Mattamuskeet NWR, 13 Apr 2014; 120, Mattamuskeet NWR CBC, 29 Dec 2009; 110 at this refuge, 20 Dec 2013 and 90 there on 29 Dec 2013; 85, same area, 25 Jul 2009.
-Far inland peak counts: 16, in flight over Vandemark Farms (Nash) on 2 Aug 2020; 10, in Sampson on 23 Jul 2013.
+Far inland peak counts: 16, in flight over Vandemark Farms (Nash) on 2 Aug 2020; 13, near Leggett (Edgecombe) on 30 Jul 2024; 10, in Sampson on 23 Jul 2013.

 Mountains Casual to very rare visitor; with only seven known reports.
 One seen at Altamont (Avery) on 12 Apr 1998; one photographed in the French Broad River Valley of Henderson on 10 May 2012, and in the same location on 19-21 Sep 2012; one photographed at Jackson Park in Hendersonville (Henderson) on 24 Apr 2014; one in flight over Beaver Lake (Buncombe) on 14 Sep 2020; one over the entrance road to Grandfather Mountain (Avery) on 30 Sep 2020; and one at Mills River Park (Henderson), 11 Apr 2022.